SAILResearch/suppmaterial-18-ahsan-ads_provider_libs/README.md

-This project contains the replication package of our paper **"A Longitudinal Study of Popular Ad Libraries in the Google Play Store"**
+This project contains the Understand Projects of the studied ad libraries at the start and ad the end of our study period. replication package of our paper **"A Longitudinal Study of Popular Ad Libraries in the Google Play Store"**

 # A Longitudinal Study of Popular Ad Libraries in the Google Play Store
 In-app advertisements have become an integral part of the revenue model of mobile apps.